dawei-liang/AudioAR_Research_Codes/README.md

 # Audioset_research

-Naive version of the Google Audioset research
+Naive version of the Audioset activity recognition research

 Created and modified by Dawei